elnehr/birkenpollen/README.md

 belong to the pollen should be colored white.
 E.g. [GIMP](https://www.gimp.org/) can be used to create the masks.

 3. Run train_segmentation/train.py.
 By default, this runs for 5001 training steps.
-Every 100 iterations, a line chart of train and validation loss (binary cross-entropy) as well as the sum of squared differences of predicted area and ground truth are displayed.
+Every 100 iterations, a line chart of train and validation loss (binary cross-entropy) as well as the sum of squared differences of predicted area on the validation set and ground truth are displayed.
+The loss values are saved in train_segmentation/loss.csv

 The model is saved once every 500 steps in train_segmentation/iteration_nr.torch.
 Note that the pretrained model may be overwritten.

-4. A listalidation